Lauren Styczynski's Research Receives "Student-Faculty Collaboration Award"

 The winning Sharkathon team.
 Pictured (from left) are graduate student mentor Jim Reigle and undergraduates Henry Greenberg, Alvin Mantey and Scott Vennemeyer.

-September 28, 2018: Congratulations to Zoha Mian and Rahul Sandella!
-Both have been selected for the Homecoming Court 2018.
+September 28, 2018: Congratulations go to Zoha Mian and Rahul Sandella, who have both been selected for the Homecoming Court 2018.
 Each year, 5 women and 5 men are chosen from the entire University to represent our institution on the Homecoming Court.
 The finalists will be announced at the Homecoming football game on Saturday, October 6.
-We wish Zoha and Rahul all the best!

 Where Did Andrea Ori Spend Her Summer?
 In Paris, France!

 September 17, 2018: Andrea Ori, a senior Medical Sciences major, just spent two months at the Pasteur Institute where she researched the Type 2 Secretion System of Klebsiella pneumoniae.
 She identified the antibiotic resistance of K. pneumonia ST258 and created clones using the Streptomycin resistance cassette to use for gene deletions.
 As a Medical Sciences and French major, this internship was a unique opportunity that combined both Andrea's passions.
 Working at a world-renowned research institute allowed her to expand her knowledge of microbiology and biochemistry, while also experiencing the culture, improving her language skills, and creating international connections.
 "This experience was beyond anything in my wildest dreams; given the chance, I would do it again in a heartbeat!", Andrea says.

 Medical Sciences Major Graduates its First Class